-Use flash devices and magnetic disks based on the requirements for vSAN.
+Use flash devices and magnetic disks based on the requirements for Virtual SAN.

 Verify that the cluster has the capacity to accommodate anticipated virtual machine consumption and the Primary level of failures to tolerate in the storage policy for the virtual machines.

-The storage devices must meet the following requirements so that vSAN can claim them:
+The storage devices must meet the following requirements so that Virtual SAN can claim them:

-The storage devices are local to the ESXi hosts. vSAN cannot claim remote devices.
+- The storage devices are local to the ESXi hosts.
+Virtual SAN cannot claim remote devices.

-On the same host, you cannot have both all-flash and hybrid disk groups.
+- On the same host, you cannot have both all-flash and hybrid disk groups.

 Prepare Devices for Disk Groups